mvysny/mvysny.github.io/_posts/2023-11-26-ubuntu-on-macbook.md

 This however could be improved in the future - the video speed should be improved by running on M2/M3 MacBooks, the MESA libraries should be fixed in upcoming Ubuntu 24.04, and IDEA should hopefully work well when Java switches rendering to Wayland native.
+(EDIT: IDEA now works in Wayland mode with UTM, yay!)

 Interestingly, IDEA works perfectly when running in video-accelerated VM on an Ubuntu host.